 Christ Mass, for Western culture,e is perhaps the most important holiday of the year.
 This is the best time to enjoy the company of friends and family.
 But in addition to the symbols we know well, such as gifts, Christ Mass also has a religious meaning.
 On Christ Mass day, we celebrate the birth of Jesus Christ.
 The one who would later be identified by most of the members of the Jewish religion as the prophesied Messiah.
 From the Holy Scriptures.

 The birth of Jesus Christ dates back to around 0-4.
 And his delivery on Earth is celebrated on December 25th.
-However, for the Eastern Orthodox Church, he’s this holiday falls on January 6, the day the Western Christian Church celebrates the Epiphany, the manifestation of Jesus before the Magi.
+However, for the Eastern Orthodox Church, this holiday falls on January 6, the day the Western Christian Church celebrates the Epiphany, the manifestation of Jesus before the Magi.

 Representation of Christ Mass